Leerrooy95/Layers_of_Control-From_AI_to_Ellison/README.md

 > "It's okay to correct me when I'm wrong, it's not okay to discourage a topic without at least getting an understanding of the direction of the research." - Research Principles

 This package represents rigorous investigation while acknowledging limitations and uncertainties.
 Where AI systems hallucinated or made overconfident claims, those errors are documented rather than hidden.

 ---

-## Further Investigation Needed

-Areas requiring additional research:
-1. **Scale of deployment** - Which algorithmic capabilities are deployed at what scale across different platforms?
-2. **Individual targeting** - To what extent are manipulation techniques personalized vs. broad-based?
-3. **Effectiveness measurement** - How are companies measuring success of these techniques?
-4. **Regulatory gaps** - What legal frameworks currently apply (if any) and where are the gaps?
-5. **International dimensions** - How do these patterns compare globally (China, EU, etc.)?

----